Divam-dev/TS-All-Tasks/README.md

-# Extended Calculator
+# Task 2

-This repository contains a JavaScript implementation of an extended calculator with various mathematical and string operations.
+This repository contains the HTML structure for TechnoBlog, a technology news and review website.

 ## Features

-- Basic arithmetic operations (addition, subtraction, multiplication, division)
+- A navigation menu
-- Advanced mathematical functions (percentage, square root, exponentiation, factorial)
+- A carousel showcasing popular articles on various tech topics
-- Number manipulation (rounding)
+- A section for displaying the latest blog posts
-- String operations (concatenation, character count, case conversion, trimming)
+- A modal for displaying full article content